alljoyn/extras-webdocs/docs/learn/architecture.md

 ## Programming Models

+### AllSeen Core Framework

 Typically, applications will be written using the AllJoyn Service Framework APIs so that the applications can be compatible with devices using the same Service Frameworks.
-Only by using AllJoyn Service Frameworks developed by AllSeen Working Groups will the application be compatiable with other applications and devices in the AllSeen ecosystem.
+Only by using AllJoyn Service Frameworks developed by AllSeen Working Groups will the application be compatible with other applications and devices in the AllSeen ecosystem.

 If an application wishes to implement its own service, it can do so